pgmabv99/av_openacr/README.md

 # questions from 8/1/2025

-q1: in the process tree of omcli : why inject  bash and not  call executable directly q2; is -v passed down process tree ? hard to debug
+q1: in the process tree of omcli : why inject  bash and not  call executable directly via omcli_exec q2; is -v passed down process tree ? hard to debug
 q3: omplat vs. use bit vs. selector. alternative  :  separate client  and server selectors.
 q4: -collect_logs - adding omplat subfolder is misleading just like any other attributes of the !!previous!! omcli run . it should be user assigned